cures-hub/cures-condec-jira/doc/features/dashboard.md

 ## Rationale Coverage
-This dashboard item shows the **coverage of requirements, code, and other software artifacts (=knowledge elements) with a specific decision knowledge type, in particular, decsion problem or decision**.
+This dashboard item shows the **coverage of requirements, code, and other software artifacts (=knowledge elements) with a specific decision knowledge type, in particular, decision problem or decision**.
 For example, this dashboard item shows how many decisions are reachable from a requirement or how many decisions are reachable from a code file **within a certain link distance in the knowledge graph**.
 Note that the rationale coverage is not calculated for rationale elements as source elements because there are